binays/binays.github.io/index.md

 - <a href="https://journalofbigdata.springeropen.com/track/pdf/10.1186/s40537-017-0095-2?site=journalofbigdata.springeropen.com"> Zhan, Justin, and Binay Dahal.
 "Using deep learning for short text understanding."
 Journal of Big Data 4.1 (2017): 34</a>
 - <a href="binays.github.io/DGADomainsDetection.pdf">AutoEncoded Domains with Mean Activation for DGA Botnets Detection-Submitted to IEEE Cyber Security 2018</a>

+## Currently working project
+Currently I'm doing research on ranking images based on their aesthetic value.
+It means, giving a score to an image based on how beautiful they are.
+Beauty is very subjective concept.
+It varies with people.
+But, I believe there is some general concensus among people on what's beautiful.
+I'm planning to use conv. nets on this project.
+Keep tuned for future updates.